-In August 2011, an inaugural pilgrimage took place across North Wales, taking in historical and spiritual locations during a walk from Basingwerk Abbey near Holywell to Bardsey Island – a distance of some 150 miles.
+The North Wales Pilgrims’ Way takes in historical and spiritual locations on a walk from Basingwerk Abbey near Holywell to Bardsey Island – a distance of some 150 miles.

-Click on the photograph of the Island or the title of this piece to find out more.
+Click on the title above to find out more.

 The Sacred Doorways Project is a tourism initiative funded through Conwy’s Rural Development Plan.
 The project is working with historic churches and chapels across rural Conwy to raise their profile as visitor attractions, and encourage their sustainability through heritage tourism.